maparoni/GeoJSONKit-Turf/README.md

 * `GeoJSON.Direction.difference(from:)`
 * `GeoJSON.Direction.wrap(min:max:)`
-* `GeoJSON.LineString.frechetDistance(to:)`: Determines [Fréchet Distance](https://en.wikipedia.org/wiki/Fréchet_distance) between two line strings, which is a measure of their similarity.
+* `GeoJSON.LineString.frechetDistance(to:)`: Determines the [Fréchet distance](https://en.wikipedia.org/wiki/Fréchet_distance) between two line strings, which is a measure of their similarity.
+* `GeoJSON.GeometryObject(splittingWhenCrossingAntiMeridian:)`: Breaks up a LineString or Polygon into two when crossing the anti-meridian.

 ## CLI